WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

-Just as the human body requires maintenance to refresh, function efficiently, and protect against many risk factors, your websites also demand regular and ongoing maintenance tasks.
+Just as the human body requires maintenance to refresh, operate efficiently, and protect against many risk factors.
+Your websites also demand regular and ongoing maintenance tasks.

 As technology advances and the digital landscape changes rapidly, you must regularly review your website performance, security features, and functions.